 The following provides a sample of information that you should have learned by reading this guide.
-It does not include all of the important information.
+It does not include all of the important information, but should give you an idea of whether you have a general understanding of the vehicle and its operation.

-clude all of the important information, but should give you an idea of whether providing protection against the elements.
+but should give you an idea of whether you have a general understanding of providing protection against the elements.

-you the u have a general unde vehicle and its operati erstanding of on.
-True False
+the vehicle and its opera True False

-e (p.
-67) for answers.
-8. Which of the follow of the vehicle's driv ving is not one ving controls?
+See p.71 for answers.
+Questionnaire 8.
+Which of the following is not one of the vehicle's driving controls?

-Questionnaire a.
+1. a.
 Handlebar

-1. If you need to stop quickly, press both the brake pedal and the parking brake. b.
+•• b.
 Twist throttle

-False c.
-Front brake leve r
+True False c.
+Front brake lev er

-2. A pre-ride inspection performed once a we should be ek.
-9. You should leave you lights on during the visibility. our low beam day for added
+2. A pre-ride inspection should be performed once a week.
+9. You should leave your low beam lights on during the day for added visibility.

 True False True False

-3. VSS allows you to use in any kind of weathe e the vehicle r.
-10. You should normall vehicle in the cente y position the er of the lane.
+3. VSS allows you to u ise the vehicle ner.
+10. .
+You should norma vehicle in the cent lly position the ter of the lane.

 True False True False

-4. You should only repla with those approved obtained from an aut Can-Am roadster dea by BRP horized 11.
-Unlike a typical motorcycle, you should make it common practice to brake and turn at the same time.
+4. You should only replace the tires with those approved by BRP obtained from an authorized Can-Am roadster dealer.
+11. Unlike a typical motorcycle, you should make it common practice to brake and turn at the same time.

 True False True False

-5. It is important for the be alert and sober. passenger to 12.
-Under normal conditions, following distance should be
+5. It is important for th be alert and sober. e passenger to 12.
+12. Under normal conditions, following distance should be

-True False at least a.
+True False at least

+6. Name six items of protective gear that can reduce your risk of injury. a.
 1 second

-6. Name six items of protective gear that can reduce your risk of injury. b.
+b.
 2 seconds

-c.
+1) c.
 3 seconds

-1) 12 Vou should not stor o flammable
+2) 13.
+You should not store flammable

-2) 10.
-You should not store flammable liquids such as gasoline in the front storage compartment, even if they are in approved containers.
+3) liquids such as gasoline in the front storage compartment, even if they are in approved containers.

 4)

 5) True False

-6)

-Protective gear is important for

-preventing and reducing injuries, keeping you comfortable, and
+Protective gear is important for preventing and reducing injuries, keeping you comfortable, and

-14. List 5 ways noticeable to of being more o other drivers.
+14. List 5 ways of being more noticeable to other drivers.

 1)

 2)

 3)

+4)

 5)

-15. When brakin less than ide pump the br control of th ng on surfaces w eal traction, you s akes to help mair e vehicle. ith hould ntain
+15. less than ide pump the br When braking on surfaces with ess than ideal traction, you should ump the brakes to help maintain ontrol of the vehicle.

-True False
+True F alse

-16. The vehicle' including rid accessories s maximum load lers, cargo and is 200 kg (440 lb)
+16. including rid The vehicle's maximum load ncluding riders, cargo and accessories is 200 kg (440 lb).

-True False
+True F alse

 17. The vehicle can safely tow a trailer as long as the tongue weight does not cause the overall load to exceed 200 kg (440 lb).

-True False
+True F alse

-18. A passenge operator. r should hold onto o the
+18. A passenger operator. ssenger should hold onto the ator.

-True False
+True F alse

-19. Riding the S safe as ridin pyder roadster is g in a car. as
+19. Riding the Spyder roadster is as safe as riding in a car.

-True False
+True F alse

-20. ABS allows pedal hard vorakes. you to press the l vithout locking th orake e
+20. ABS allows you to press the brake pedal hard without locking the brakes.

-True False
+True F alse